USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 ### Files, configuration, and environment variables ###

 [Figure 7‑2](#Figure7-2) shows the input and output files and configuration options for BCON.
-A distinction is made between the options that are invoked at compilation versus those invoked at execution of the program.
+A distinction is made between the options that are invoked at compilation versus those invoked at execution time.
 When compiling BCON, the user specifies a chemical mechanism to configure the gas-phase chemistry and aerosol mechanism used to create the chemical BCs.
 Setting the `ModMech` and `Mechanism` variables in the BCON compile script configures the program to use a specific set of mechanism INCLUDE files to build an executable.
 Setting the `ModType` variable in the BCON compile script configures the program to input either a text file of static concentrations or a binary netCDF file of time-dependent concentrations for estimating BCs for CCTM.
 Separate BCON executables must be prepared for different mechanism and input file configurations.

+** >> Comment <<** This figure is absolutely confusing, especially the blue box, which is not a list of "Execution Options".
+This whole figure needs to be redone to communicate better.

+** >> Comment <<** BCON Flow Chart [is] very confusing.

 <a id=Figure7-2></a>